Rich Gardner

-Richard James Gardner (born February 1, 1981) is a retired American professional football player.
-He last played defensive back for Kiel Baltic Hurricanes of the German Football League.
-A Penn State University Football graduate and 3rd round draft pick, he played three seasons in the National Football League for the Tennessee Titans from 2004–2005, and the Seattle Seahawks in 2006.
+Richard James Gardner (born February 1, 1981) is an American former professional football player.
+He last played defensive back for Kiel Baltic Hurricanes of the German Football League (GFL).
+A Penn State University Football graduate and third round draft pick, he played three seasons in the National Football League (NFL) for the Tennessee Titans from 2004 to 2005, and Seattle Seahawks in 2006.